leothawne/TheDoctorReborn/README.md

 And this also includes:
 - You are not allowed to access the source code or reuse the source code.
-- You are not allowed to copy or sell it to anyone.
+- You are not allowed to copy or sell the project to anyone.